Riley-Py/UWaterloo-Work/MSE 261/Topic 6/Risk Management (Topic 6).md

 	- Makes a profit when the price of underlying asset increases
 	- Diagram of this:
 		- ![[Pasted image 20251107112436.png]]
-	- *Intrinsic value* - option premium has to be greater than this value, which is derived from strike price and the current (*spot*) price
+	- *Intrinsic value* - option premium has to be greater than this value, which is derived from strike price and the current (*spot*) price when the stock is above the strike price
 	- *Extrinsic value* - option premium varies depending on investors' expectation of future price of stock.
 Happens when the call option calls to buy at a higher price than what the stock is currently trading at
 	- Employees/executives get stock options that are call options as compensation
 		- Allows them to get the stock at a discount to resell at a higher price later on